akshatarrao/CSI5112-Project/privacy_report.md

     return api_ok(order_histroy)
 ```
-The downside of this approach is that the system could not utilize existing indexes in the database and can only perform a CPU based in memory filter based on basic algorithm which may not be able to handle huge dataset and have a reduced performance comparing to the proposed approach.
+The downside of this approach is that the system could not utilize existing indexes in the database and can only perform a CPU based in memory filter based on basic algorithms which may not be able to handle huge datasets and have a reduced performance compared to the proposed approach.
 Therefore, this approach is abandoned.
 #### Frontend Filter

-Another approach is to allow backend to return the data without consideration of user permissions and give the responsibility to the frontend.
+Another approach is to allow the backend to return the data without consideration of user permissions and give the responsibility to the frontend.
 For example, one version of pseudocode can be:
 ```python
 # Frontend code
 def display_order_history():